lijinf2/losha/README.md

 ## Tips
     - We have tried our best to simplify the deployment.
 But setting up a distributed system is still not easy, we suggest to set up GQR and Husky before using LoSHa.
+    - Please remove outputs on HDFS before the next try.

 ## Reference